 When is the Batwoman Season 2 release date?

-Batwoman’s next season won’t premiere until January 2021.
-Typically, Season 2 would have launched in October, but The CW delayed its fall programming schedule due to the COVID-19 crisis.
+Batwoman’s next season will premiere on January 17, 2021.
+Typically, Season 2 would have launched in October, but The CW pushed back its fall programming schedule due to COVID-19 and the subsequent production delays.

 Which cast members will return in Batwoman Season 2?